 Unfortunately, no one can determine exactly how long the process will take.
-This is largely because the time it takes to process your application depends on several factors, including:
+This is large because the time it takes to process your application depends on several factors, including:

-- How long it takes the SSA to obtain medical evidence for your doctor or other medical source
+- How long it takes the SSA to obtain medical evidence for your doctor or another medical source

 - If you are required to undergo a medical examination to support your claim